Select a show/client

 In addition to providing public relations services for theatrical productions, Boneau/Bryan-Brown has provided strategic consulting for film events, dance, and the music industry.
 Boneau/Bryan-Brown also lends its extensive experience to media training for corporations and the arts.

-A representative collection of BONEAU/BRYAN-BROWN's current and upcoming clients includes: Amazing Grace, An American in Paris, The Book of Mormon (Broadway, National Tour, Chicago, London), The Curious Incident of the Dog in the Night-Time, Fool for Love, The Gin Game, Hedwig and the Angry Inch, Jersey Boys (Broadway, Las Vegas, London, Sydney and National Tour), Mamma Mia!
-(Broadway, National Tours, and numerous international productions), Matilda, Penn & Teller on Broadway, Something Rotten!, Spring Awakening, Stomp, and Top Hat.
+A representative collection of BONEAU/BRYAN-BROWN's current and upcoming clients includes: Amazing Grace, An American in Paris, Archie, The Book of Mormon (Broadway, National Tour, Chicago, London), Chicago, Cirque du Soleil Theatrical's Paramour; The Curious Incident of the Dog in the Night-Time, Fool for Love, The Gin Game, Hedwig and the Angry Inch, The Father, The Illusionists, Jersey Boys (Broadway, Las Vegas, London, Sydney and National Tour), Mamma Mia!
+(Broadway, National Tours, and numerous international productions), Matilda, Our Mother's Brief Affair, Something Rotten!, Spring Awakening, Stomp, Top Hat, and Waitress.

 For 16 years Boneau/Bryan-Brown served as Walt Disney Theatrical Productions’ publicist and public relations strategist launching Disney on Broadway.